wummel/vagrant-virtualbox-debian-base/README.md

  2. ... do some magic to turn it into a vagrant box file
  3. output `debian-buster-i386.box` or `debian-buster-amd64.box`

+To add new boxes to vagrant:

+    vagrant box add --name "myvagrantbox" debian-buster-amd64.box

 ## Requirements

  * Oracle VM VirtualBox >= 4.3